avelayati/Stress-Transformation/README.md

 # Stress-Transformation
-Stress transformation from principal stresses to fault planes or any other direction of interest
+Stress transformation determined from principal stresses for fault planes or any other direction of interest

 Required inputs:
 Principal stress values, the azimuth of the horizontal stresses, faulting regime